confluentinc/ksql/docs/installation/server-config/config-reference.rst

 ksql.processing.log.stream.auto.create
 --------------------------------------

 Toggles automatic processing log stream creation.
-If set to true, and running interactive mode on a new cluster, then KSQL will automatically create a processing log stream when it starts up.
+If set to true, and KSQL is running in interactive mode on a new cluster, KSQL automatically creates a processing log stream when it starts up.
 The name for the stream is the value of the :ref:`ksql-processing-log-stream-name` property.
-The stream will be created over the topic set in the :ref:`ksql-processing-log-topic-name` property.
+The stream is created over the topic set in the :ref:`ksql-processing-log-topic-name` property.
 By default, this property has the value ``false``.

 .. _ksql-processing-log-stream-name: